rsanzante/ansible-nginx-server-block/README.md

 - nbs_location_snippet_block_hidden_dirs: yes

   Block access to directories that start with a period.
-This overlaps somewhat with the block .htaccess snippet, but it's not harmful if both are enabled.
-  You may want both enabled if oyu want to mask accessed to .htaccess as 404.
+This overlaps somewhat with the block Apache's .ht* files snippet, but it's not harmful if both are enabled.
+You may want both enabled if you want to mask accessed .ht* files as 404.

 - nbs_location_snippet_block_php_source_and_related_files: yes